 Here’s our guide on the steps you need to take to start an SMSF.

-Establish a trust
+1. Establish a trust

-Create the trust deed
+2. Obtain the trust deed

 A trust deed is a legal document that sets out the rules around establishing and operating the SMSF.
 It contains details of things like:

-- The fund’s objectives
+- the fund’s objectives

-- Who the trustees are
+- who the trustees are

-- Who can be a trustee
+- who can be a trustee

-- How trustees are appointed or removed
+- how trustees are appointed or removed

-- Who can be a member
+- who can be a member

-- When contributions can be made
+- when contributions can be made

-- The procedures for winding up a fund
+- the procedures for winding up a fund

-Have the trustee(s) sign a declaration
+3. Have the trustee sign a declaration

-Within 21 days of the trustee(s) being appointed, they will need to complete and sign a copy of the ATO’s trustee declaration form, which functions as a declaration that the trustee(s) understand their responsibilities and duties as trustees of the fund.
-Some of these duties include:
+Within 21 days of the trustee(s) being appointed, all trustees and directors must consent in writing to their appointment and sign a copy of the ATO’s trustee declaration form stating they understand their responsibilities and duties as trustees of the fund.

 - acting honestly in all matters concerning the fund